 All manuscripts submitted to the Review of Radical Political Economics must conform to the guidelines outlined here.
 Submissions not conforming to these guidelines may be returned.
 Before final acceptance of a paper, it is an author’s responsibility to ensure that the paper conforms to the guidelines outlined here (accepted papers will be returned to authors for revision until they conform to these guidelines).
 The RRPE follows the Chicago Manual of Style—for questions not covered in these guidelines, please consult the CMS.

 - Regular original manuscripts should be no longer than 10,000 words.
 Book reviews should be 1500–2000 words, and review essays should be 2500–3500 words.
 Preferred formats for text and tables are Word DOC, RTF, XLS.
 Manuscripts should be double-spaced throughout, with a minimum of 2.5cm or 1-inch margins on all sides.
 Text should be in 11- or 12-point font, Times New Roman or some other standard academic font.
 An abstract is required and should be a maximum of 125 words.
-At least two JEL Codes and at least three Keywords are required for manuscript submission.
+At least two JEL Classification and at least three Keywords are required for manuscript submission.
 If desired, an RRPE Word template is available here.

 - Papers submitted to the RRPE must be in English.
 RRPE reviewers consider not only the content of the paper but also its readability.
 If English-language writing is a problem, authors are strongly urged to seek the assistance of a professional English-language editor.
 The RRPE reserves the right not to review or accept papers that have English-language problems.